 Even if your advisor checks out so far, there’s one more way to protect your interests.
 To protect yourself against scoundrels in disguise, it’s essential to ensure that your money is held in your name at an independent custodian reporting directly to you.
 This affords you the opportunity to review separate financial statements for any discrepancies.
 It also lets you log into your account, to keep an ongoing, “trust, but verify” eye on your assets.

 As in most other professions, advisors can join trade associations they feel best represent their interests.
 Independent advisors often join NAPFA (the National Association of Personal Financial Advisors), and the FPA (Financial Planning Association).
 Finley Wealth Management is a proud member of both.

 How Stable Is the Strategy?
 How is your advisor managing your money?

 “Successful short-term marketing strategies are rarely, if ever, successful long-term investment strategies.” – John C. Bogle

 Bottom line, there is plenty of free advice out there.
 Unfortunately, most of it is either a sales pitch in disguise, potentially irrelevant to your own financial circumstances, or just plain confusing.
 For this reason, heeding all the overwhelming “free” advice available can cost you dearly.
 We recommend hiring an independent advisor to help you identify and implement your own best financial future.

 Douglas Finley founded Finley Wealth Management, a Fee-Only Registered Investment Advisor, with the goal of creating a firm that eliminated the conflicts of interest inherent in the financial planner – advisor/client relationship.
 The firm specializes in financial planning and investment management for high-net-worth individuals and families.

-Good Advice For Your Personal Financial Planning18 Mar, 2020
+Good Advice For Your Personal Financial Planning08 Jul, 2020

 Earning Dividends Is Not The Only Way To Grow Income03 Mar, 2020